JoelRobbinsAI/thinking_partner/README.md

 The Conversation Interface is responsible only for communicating with the user.

-It consumes knowledge but never creates or modifies long-term knowledge.
+It consumes knowledge but never creates or modifies long-term cognitive knowledge.

 ```text
 User